DanielY1783/cs5278_assignment5/README.md

-Note: instructions folder contains original instructions for assignment from Dr. White at https://github.com/juleswhite/CSx278-2018-Asgn-5
+Note: Original instructions for assignment are from Dr. White at https://github.com/juleswhite/CSx278-2018-Asgn-5

 # Text message reminders for undergraduate STEM students.